What is Volumetric Weight? Calculation Guide & Formula (2026)

 Volumetric Weight (kg) = (Length x Width x Height in cm) / 5000

-Example: A box is 30 x 26 x 13 cm.
+Example: A box measuring 30 x 26 x 13 cm.
 (30 x 26 x 13) / 5000 = 2.03 kg.
-Even if the box weighs 1 kg on the scale, you will be billed for 2.03 kg.
+Even if the box only weighs 1 kg on the scale, you will be billed for 2.03 kg.

-The Imperial Formula (inches / lbs)
+The Imperial Formula (inches and lbs)

 Used by UPS, FedEx, and USPS in the USA.